-- Has a sincerely held religious belief about photo/facial images.
+- A person with a sincerely held religious belief.

-DTA automatically exempts persons they know are age 60 or older, or receiving a disability-based benefit such as SSI or EAEDC.
-A victim of domestic violence and other persons with disabilities can self-attest to their situation, without having to provide additional verification.
-DTA also exempts “authorized representatives” who receive a card to help an individual food shop or manage their SNAP case.
-See Can someone else apply for me?.
+DTA automatically exempts persons age 60 or older, or receiving a disability-based benefit (such as SSI or EAEDC).
+Victims of domestic violence and other persons with disabilities can self-attest to their situation, without having to provide additional verification.

-If DTA issued you a photo EBT card but you became exempt, you can get a new EBT card without a photo (e.g. you turn age 60, are disabled or meet another exemption).
-DTA also should not charge you any replacement fee if you qualify for a “Valid-without-photo” EBT card.
+If you have a photo EBT card but you later became exempt from the photo EBT rules (for example, you turn age 60 or become disabled), DTA will issue you a new EBT card without a photo and not charge you any replacement fee.
+You can qualify for a “Valid-without-photo” EBT card.

-- USDA issued regulations requiring states to follow certain rules if implementing photo EBT.
-(F.R., Vol. 81 # 239, 12/13/16).
-The federal rules confirm that all household members have the right to use the card and that retailers cannot treat SNAP recipients differently than other customers.
-For states that elect photo EBT, the rules require states to offer a hardship exemption for individuals who cannot get to a SNAP local office, such as lack of child care or transportation; to issue an EBT card to expedited applicants without delay; and not deny or withhold SNAP to an entire household if the head of household does not comply with photo EBT.
+- USDA has extensive regulations requiring states to follow certain photo EBT rules.
+The rules require states to offer a hardship exemption for individuals who cannot get to a SNAP local office (for example, because of lack of child care or transportation); to issue an EBT card to expedited applicants without delay; and not deny or withhold SNAP to an entire household if the head of household does not comply with photo EBT.
 7 C.F.R.
-273.8(f)(5); 7 C.F.R.
-274.8(f)(7).
+273.8(f)(5), 7 C.F.R.
+274.8(f)(7)